Who is eligible for the NDIS?

 The National Disability Insurance Scheme (NDIS) is Australia’s national scheme for funding reasonable and necessary supports for children with disability or developmental delay and adults with disability.
 NDIS support helps people work towards individual goals and gives them choice about the support they need to live the life they want.

-If your child has disability, developmental delay or developmental concerns, the NDIS helps you and your child get services and supports in your community.
-It might also provide funding for supports like therapies or items like wheelchairs or communication devices.
+If your child has disability, developmental delay or developmental concerns, the NDIS can help you and your child get services and supports in your community.
+If your child is eligible for the NDIS, the NDIS might also provide funding for supports like therapies or items like wheelchairs or communication devices.

 There are 2 main pathways to NDIS support.
-One is for children younger than 7 years, and the other is for children 7 years and older.
+One is for children younger than 9 years, and the other is for children 9 years and older.
 On both pathways, an NDIS representative will talk with you about your child’s and family’s needs and your child’s goals.
-They’ll help you make an NDIS access request if this is what you need.
+They’ll help you do an NDIS application for your child if this is what your child needs.

-When you make an NDIS access request for your child, you’ll get a reply within 21 days.
+When you do an NDIS application for your child, you’ll get a reply within 21 days.
 This might be:

-- a letter telling you whether your child has been granted access to the NDIS
+- a letter telling you whether your child is eligible for the NDIS

 - a letter or phone call asking for more information about your application.

-Why a child’s NDIS access request might be unsuccessful
+Why a child’s NDIS application might be unsuccessful

-If a child’s NDIS access request is unsuccessful, it might be for one or more of the following reasons:
+If a child’s application is unsuccessful, it might be for one or more of the following reasons:

 - Your child’s disability isn’t permanent or likely to be permanent.